STAN Introduction

 • Should be preserved along trajectory

-• Sampler WILL NOT accept samples after divergence
+• Sampler may reject samples after divergence

 Tree Depth Warnings